com-py/pyarxiver/README.md

     - combines all files (up to 1440, or 2 hours) in `fragsdir` to `vid-combtsXYZ.ts`, leaving the fragments in place.
 Here `XYZ` is a sequence 1,2,3 etc. to label the combined videos.
   - `combts fragsdir 1440 delete`
     - combines up to 1440 files (actual files may be fewer) in `fragsdir` and delete the fragments after the video file is produced
     - the option `delete` is preferred as it removes used chunks, so only fresh ones are included the next time you run `combts`.
 This way one can play the video as it is being downloaded.
-Of course, the `.ts` files may also be processed with <a href="https://ffmpeg.org/"> FFmpeg</a>, eg, converting it to `mp4` files.
+Of course, the `.ts` files may also be processed with <a href="https://ffmpeg.org/"> FFmpeg</a>, eg, converting them to `mp4` files.

 If you use the binary executables, verify the checksums to be sure:
 - `pyarxiver-win.zip SHA1: 82350985B43DFE163FB94EC9374474442BB462B9`